How many times in your life have you heard the line

 Today we have more giants than ever.

 So ask yourself an honest question ‘what are you willing to learn’?
 What interests you?
 And what is stopping you from learning them?
-Is it the deep-rooted belief that we can’t be good at more than one things.
+Is it the deep-rooted belief that we can’t be good at more than one thing.
 You have got this one life, learn as much as you can.

-Be grateful that you born in this era, your ancestors didn’t get this much chance to learn things so easily like today.
+Be grateful that you are born in this era, your ancestors didn’t get this much chance to learn things so easily like today.